 The liquidity of trading markets for the Notes may also be adversely affected by general declines or disruptions in the credit markets.
 Such market declines or disruptions could adversely affect the liquidity of and market for the Notes independent of the credit performance of the Reference Pool or its prospects.
-Similarly, any future efforts by Fannie Mae to acquire outstanding Connecticut Avenue Securities, whether by means of individual secondary market purchases or by tender offers targeting specified classes and series, may reduce the liquidity of and market for the Notes.
-In addition, Fannie Mae has no obligation to continue to sponsor transactions structured to issue securities similar to the Notes or with similar terms.
-FHFA may require Fannie Mae to discontinue sponsoring transactions structured to issue such securities or require that alternative risk sharing transactions be effected, thereby affecting the development of the market for the Notes.
-Further, although Fannie Mae is required to work with Freddie Mac in implementing risk sharing transactions, the terms and structures of the resulting transactions may differ .
+The liquidity of and market for the Notes may also be affected by any future efforts by Fannie Mae to acquire outstanding Connecticut Avenue Securities, whether by means of individual secondary market purchases or by tender offers targeting specified classes and series.
+In addition, Fannie Mae has no obligation to continue to sponsor the issuance of securities similar to the Notes or with similar terms.
+FHFA may require Fannie Mae to discontinue sponsoring transactions structured to issue such securities or may require that alternative risk sharing transactions be effected, thereby affecting the development of the market for the Notes.
+Furthermore, although Fannie Mae is required to work with Freddie Mac in implementing risk sharing transactions, the terms and structures of such transactions may differ.